College of Humanities & Behavioral Sciences

 How many credits are needed to finish the graduate program?

-The M.S. program in Corporate and Professional Communication is a 30 credit hour program.
-A full-time student generally takes 9 credit hours per semester, so you can finish in approximately three semesters, plus one summer course.
+The M.S. program in Strategic Communication is a 36 credit hour program.
+A full-time student generally takes 9 credit hours per semester, so you can finish in four semesters.
 Part-time students typically take 3 or 6 credit hours per semester.
-If a part-time student takes courses in the summers, he or she can finish the program in approximately 3 years, depending on the availability of summer courses.
+If a part-time student takes courses in the summer, he or she can finish the program in approximately 3-4 years, depending on the availability of summer courses.

 Should I do a thesis if I plan to go into a doctoral program in the future?